anilmainali/SoftwareTesting/Static-Testing.md

 ## What is the fact?
 ## Why we need to do Static Testing at Every Stage of SDLC?
 ## What is Static Testing and Dynamic Testing?
+## What advantages does Static Testing has over Dynamic Testing?